Akshay-Gk/Attach-EFS-to-Auto-Scaling-Group-in-AWS/README.md

 This bash script helps in connecting EFS to new instances automatically.

 5.Create a Autoscaling group(ASG) with the LC
-Attach Loadbalancer if required
+* Attach Loadbalancer if required
-Click the link for more details.
+* click link for more details

 Now instance will be created with EFS attached to it.